2025 Best Colleges for Public Policy

 • Williamsburg, VA

-Professional Outcomes: 52% of the most cohort joined the workforce, and 36% entered graduate school within six months of graduation.
+Professional Outcomes: 53% of recent grads joined the workforce, and 35% entered graduate school within six months of graduation.
 Over 500 employers snatched up at least one member of the Tribe.
-Companies hiring at least four 2020 grads included Accenture, Booz Allen Hamilton, KPMG, and Deloitte.
-Many of those opting for immediate entry into graduate school stayed at their alma mater and the next most frequented universities included Columbia, Duke, Harvard, Northwestern, and the University of Chicago.
+Companies hiring at least four recent grads included Accenture, Booz Allen Hamilton, KPMG, and Deloitte.
+Many of those opting for immediate entry into graduate school stayed at their alma mater, with other alums attending Columbia, Duke, Emory, Johns Hopkins, and the University of Chicago.

 • Median ACT: 33